IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 Saving behavior can be further customized with `$loadResponseFromSaves` and `$saveMode`, listed below.

+<Prop def="$delete: ItemApiState;
+$delete() => ItemResultPromise<TModel>;" lang="ts" idPrefix="member-item" />

+An [API Caller](/stacks/vue/layers/api-clients.md#api-callers) for the ``/delete`` endpoint.
+Uses the instance's `$params` object for the [Standard Parameters](/modeling/model-components/data-sources.md#standard-parameters).

+If the object was loaded as a child of a collection, it will be removed from that collection upon being deleted.
+Note that ViewModels currently only support tracking of a single parent collection, so if an object is programmatically added to additional collections, it will only be removed from one of them upon delete.

 <Prop def="$loadResponseFromSaves: boolean" lang="ts" />

 Default `true` - controls if a ViewModel will be loaded with the data from the model returned by the ``/save`` endpoint when saved with the `$save` API caller.
 There is seldom any reason to disable this.

+<Prop def="$savingProps: ReadonlySet<string>" lang="ts" />

+When `$save.isLoading == true`, contains the properties of the model currently being saved by `$save` (including auto-saves).
+Does not include non-dirty properties even if `$saveMode == 'whole'`.

+This can be used to make per-property UI state changes during saves - for example, displaying progress indicators on/near individual inputs, or disabling input controls.

 <Prop def="$saveMode: 'surgical' | 'whole'" lang="ts" />

-Configures which properties of the model are sent to the server during a save.
+Configures which properties of the model are sent to the server during a save or bulk save.

 <div style="margin-left: 20px">